 The front garden is laid out from the drawing of the frontispiece of Morris's most famous book 'News from Nowhere' while the back garden is dominated by a large Mulberry tree which has been here since 1921.
 There is also a small orchard with various apple trees and a large meadow at the back of the manor.
 Within the estate are the original farm barns and a dovecote as well as a stream.
 The River Thames is only a few minutes' walk from the Manor gates.

-Kelmscott Manor and Garden Opening Times 2021 - see latest information by visiting website.
+Kelmscott Manor and Garden Opening Times - Closed until April 2022 for re-furbishment

 - Street: Kelmscott Manor, Kelmscott

 - Postcode: GL7 3HJ

 HOTELS AND PLACES TO STAY NEAR TO GARDEN

 If you want to take a break near Kelmscott Manor, why not stay in one of our recommended hotels.
 Each hotel has genuine guest reviews enabling you to book from anywhere in the world in total confidence.
 Look now for Kelmscot Manor Hotels